sayerjk/sayerjk/README.md

 - 💬 Ask me about **my time as a truck driver in Hollywood 🎪🤡**

-- 📖 Hobbies include collecting books, records, and art.
+- 📖 Hobbies include photography, music, and collecting books, records, and art.

 - 📫 Contact me at **sayer.txt@gmail.com**